Param-Harrison/kidzode/public/courses/pixel-heroes/hangman_check.md

     print("Try again!")
 ```

-## Remember
-- Good feedback makes games fun
-- Print multiple messages for clarity
-- "CORRECT!" and "WRONG!" are easy to see
+**Why it matters:** Good feedback makes games fun!
+Print multiple messages for clarity.
+"CORRECT!" and "WRONG!" are easy to see and understand.

-## Try This
-Add encouraging messages like "Keep going!"
+Try adding encouraging messages like "Keep going!" or "You're doing great!" - make it more fun!

-## If Stuck
-- Add more `print()` statements
-- Try letters in "coding" (c, o, d, i, n, g)

-You did it! ⭐